CHART-Team/xitao/readme.md

 -- first line contains affinity for each thread

 -- the subsequent lines correspond to the threads listed in order, in which the thread is a leader.
-The line contains the allow resource partition widths
+The line contains the allowed resource partition widths

 -- set environment variable XITAO_LAYOUT_PATH to the absolute path of the layout file